 As you can well imagine, Facebook was very quick to point out that pretty much every aspect of Messenger Kids can be tightly controlled by a parental overlord.
 That includes specifying who your kids can chat with and what device the app will work on.
-Facebook says that getting your kids to use Messenger Kids does not include creating a Facebook account for them, and that their goal is simply to make it easier for children and parents to easily communicate.

 We get it: Facebook use is pervasive among adults, so why not make it easier to chat with junior and trade funny photos and videos as well, since they’ll probably be doing it soon enough as young adults barring some future tech apocalypse.
 But still, it’s little weird.
 We’re sure we’ll all get used to it, though.

 Samsung’s Galaxy S8 smartphone is super popular of course, as it should be: it’s arguably one of the best Android phones out there.
 But there’s one feature of the S8 that doesn’t get much press: the fact that with a neat little adapter, you can use the phone as a full-blown Android OS desktop computer.
 Now, according to BGR, the new Galaxy S9, expected this spring or maybe even sooner, will expand and refine that ability.